Understanding the terms used within the Party Wall Act

 The person appointed by either or both owners.
-The Party Wall Surveyor will be impartial throughout the process and will resolve – to the satisfaction of all parties concerned – any disputes arising in connection to the works.
+Here at Home-Approved, our Party Wall Surveyors will be impartial throughout the process and will resolve – to the satisfaction of all parties concerned – any disputes arising in connection to the works.

 Building Owner Surveyor